California Coastal Commission Environmental Justice Policy

 The policy is a framework for identifying and analyzing project impacts on underserved and disadvantaged communities, organized around a statement of environmental justice principles that inform the Commission’s implementation of the law.

 The policy addresses equality and justice for vulnerable populations including low-income, minority, and tribal and indigenous communities.
-Tribes are recognized for having cultural ties to the coast, and dependent on access to ancestral lands and sacred sites to maintain traditional practices.
+Tribes are recognized for having cultural ties to the coast, and dependence on access to ancestral lands and sacred sites to maintain traditional practices.
 The Commission "commits to regular and meaningful partnership to ensure that tribes are valued and respected contributors to the management of California’s coast."

 Making coastal access more equitable is a priority concern that will be enforced.
 When a local government fails to consider social equity when evaluating a proposed development that has the “potential to adversely or disproportionately affect a historically disadvantaged group’s ability to reach and enjoy the coast, that failure may be the basis for an appeal to the Coastal Commission.”

 - California Coastal Commission

 - Equitable Adaptation Legal & Policy Toolkit > Community-Driven Engagement Processes > Making Community Engagement Law

 - Agency guidance/policy

 - Sea-level rise